dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 If a class `C` in an opted-in library implements the same generic class `I` more than once as `I0, .., In`, and at least one of the `Ii` is not syntactically equal to the others, then it is an error if `NNBD_TOP_MERGE(S0, ..., Sn)` is not defined where `Si` is **NORM(`Ii`)**.
-Otherwise, for the purposes of runtime subtyping checks, `C` is considered to implement the canonical interface given by `NNBD_TOP_MERGE(S0, ..., Sn)`.
+Otherwise, `C` is considered to implement the canonical interface given by `NNBD_TOP_MERGE(S0, ..., Sn)`.
+This determines the outcome of dynamic instance checks applied to instances of `C`, as well as static subtype checks on expressions of type `C`.

-If a class `C` in an opted-in library overrides a member, it is an error if its signature is not a subtype of the types of all overriden members from all super-interfaces (whether legacy or opted-in).
-For the purposes of override checking, members which are inherited from opted-in classes through legacy classes are still checked against each original declaration at its opted-in type.
-For example, the following override is considered an error.
+If a class `C` in an opted-in library overrides a member, it is an error if its signature is not a subtype of the types of all overriden members from all direct super-interfaces (whether legacy or opted-in).
+This implies that override checks for a member `m` may succeed due to a legacy member signature for `m` in a direct super-interface, even in the case where an indirect super-interface has a member signature for `m` where the override would be a compile-time error.
+For example:

 ```dart
 // opted_in.dart